hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 ## 🧱 The 5 Mandatory Anchors

+The five mandatory semantic anchors are purchased as domains and hosted as anchor endpoints, each binding a single, non-overlapping semantic role for a topic or corporation.

-/type = what kind of thing
+ topic type = what kind of thing

-/entity = what noun it is
+topic entity = what noun it is

-/url = where meaning lives
+topic url = where meaning lives

-/canonical = what it’s called
+topic canonical = what it’s called

-/sitemap = where crawling may begin
+topic sitemap = where crawling may begin

 HESS / DFH is built specifically for AI systems and search engines.